madsboddum/stf/README.md

 ## Installation
 The tool requires Java 21 or newer.

-You can download the tool under Releases.
+You can download the tool on the [Releases page](https://github.com/madsboddum/stf/releases).

 ### Globally available in shells
 ```shell script